USS William P. Biddle: History

-Initially laid-down for the British government as War Surf, the ship that ultimately became known as William P. Biddle was completed in 1919 as the single-screw, steel-hulled freighter Eclipse.
-Built by the Bethlehem Shipbuilding Corporation, of Alameda, California, under a United States Shipping Board contract, the former War Surf was requisitioned by the United States government before she was delivered to the United Kingdom and thus never actually carried her British name.
+The ship was one of eight 11,800 dwt hulls ordered by the British Shipping Controller under construction at Union Iron Works Alameda yard and requisitioned by the United States Shipping Board when the United States entered World War I. Ordered as War Surf the ship was renamed Eclipse, U.S. official number 217456, and completed in February 1919.
+Five of the ships, including Eclipse, were converted to electric drive before commercial operation for the USSB.
+The 3,000 horsepower electric motor was directly connected to the propeller shaft.
+Eclipse was the first of the five, the others being Archer, Independence, Invincible (See Empire Porpoise) and Victorious, entering service as the United States' first electric drive cargo ship making an initial successful voyage from New York in November 1920 to the Dutch East Indies.

 Commercial service

-After a period of about 10 years under the ownership of the Shipping Board, Eclipse was acquired by the Baltimore Mail Steamship Company, of Baltimore, Maryland, in about 1930.
+Eclipse was owned by the Shipping Board from 1919 and operated under the Board from 1920 until the ship was acquired by the Baltimore Mail Steamship Company, of Baltimore, Maryland, in 1931.
 Reconstructed at the Federal Shipbuilding and Drydock Company, Kearny, New Jersey, to the lines drawn up by the noted naval architect firm of Gibbs & Cox, Eclipse was lengthened by 46'6"; accommodations were installed for 81 tourist-class passengers; and the ship was re-engined to give her a substantial boost in power and speed.

 Renamed City of Hamburg, the steamship performed passenger, fast freight, and mail service between the terminal ports of Baltimore, Hampton Roads, Le Havre and Hamburg with the Baltimore Mail Steamship Company from 1938 to 1939, when the United States government refused further subsidies for the firm's international operations.

 City of Hamburg was acquired by the Panama-Pacific Line and renamed City of San Francisco in 1939, and she operated between New York and San Francisco until acquired by the Navy on 13 November 1940.